edgedb/edgedb/docs/datamodel/links.rst

     )
   }

-The shape could also be included on an insert if the object being linked (the ``Person`` named "Alice" in this example) is being inserted as part of the query.
-If the outer person ("Bob" in the example) already exists and only the links need to be added, this can be done in an ``update`` query.
+The shape could alternatively be included on an insert if the object being linked (the ``Person`` named "Alice" in this example) is being inserted as part of the query.
+If the outer person ("Bob" in the example) already exists and only the links need to be added, this can be done in an ``update`` query instead of an ``insert`` as shown in the example above.

-Updating a link property is similar except you can select the link instead of selecting from the object type since the link has already been established.
-Here, we've discovered that Alice is actually Bob's step-sister, so we want to change the link property on the already-established link between the two:
+Updating a link's link property is similar to adding a new one except you can select the link on the object instead of selecting from the object type since the link has already been established.
+Here, we've discovered that Alice is actually Bob's *step*-sister, so we want to change the link property on the already-established link between the two:

 .. code-block:: edgeql